 Why We Loved It: Aesop’s lesson here can be taken two ways: to recognize the wit of an excuse from others, and to have the wit of an excuse to others; that is, to play it both ways.

 Wit is often a form a rhetoric, as it negotiates an issue from attention by wrapping it in a sort of clever happiness.
 Wit beguiles.
-No one is immune from the tactic.
-And, here, Aesop uses his majestic Lion matched against the beguiling Fox, and the Fox appears to win.

-Aesop chooses his cast of characters very carefully.
+Aesop chooses his cast of characters carefully.
 Aesop chooses the Ass as the subject of the missing brains, which allows the clever Fox to have plausible deniability, diffused by an implied compliment to the usually majestic Lion’s choice of the trap.

-The Fox moves the Lion’s attention away from the Fox as culprit, by pointing the Lion back to somewhere the Lion wants to go: the Lion’s need for validation in the choice of trap, a trick similar to the one the Fox used before with Mistress Crow.
-This is coupled with the Ass’s plausible failure of having brains—after all, Ass’s are not commonly known as intelligent.
+This is a trick similar to the one the Fox used before with Mistress Crow.
+And the ruse is coupled with the Ass’s plausible failure of having brains—after all, Ass’s are not commonly known as intelligent.

 Thusly, the Fox attacks two weak spots: the Lion’s own need for validation, and the plausible fact of missing brains.
 Clever Fox.
-Vanity matched with a plausible excuse by flattery, creating an easy path for desire to flow by happy misdirection.

 We understand the technique only works on the fooled, but Aesop’s use of the otherwise Majestic Lion as the beguiled fooled subject tells us that, if it can happy to his Majestic Lion, it can happen to the best of us.

-Wit lies in the likeness of things that are different, and in the difference of things that are alike.” ~ Madame de Staël (1766–1817)
+“Wit lies in the likeness of things that are different, and in the difference of things that are alike.” ~ Madame de Staël (1766–1817)

 ChatGPT Review